AIMCo: Employees

-Operating costs

-AIMCo operates on a cost-recovery basis.
-Total expenses for the year ended March 31, 2014 were $445 million, equating to 46 cents per $100 of invested assets.
-AIMCo is increasing internal investments in people and technology to achieve greater cost-efficiencies over the next three years.
-It expects to internalize the management of an additional $8 billion of assets ($5 billion in equities and $3 billion in inflation sensitive).
-The net result is a projected savings of $45 million in operating costs every year, starting in 2012.
-These cost savings may then be passed along to the Clients on whose behalf funds are managed.

 Clients

 AIMCo manages funds for a diverse group of Alberta public sector clients.
 It creates portfolios that reflect the clients' chosen risk and return profiles.
 The majority of AIMCo's assets under management come from Alberta public sector pension plans and provincial endowment funds.
 Collectively known as AIMCo's Balanced Funds, these clients are primarily invested in equities, bonds and inflation sensitive products.
 Other assets, managed for the Government of Alberta, are generally invested in money market and short-term bonds.

 Alberta Heritage Savings Trust Fund

 The Alberta Heritage Savings Trust Fund was created in 1976 by the Alberta Heritage Savings Trust Fund Act with three objectives: "to save for the future, to strengthen or diversify the economy, and to improve the quality of life of Albertans.

 Initially, the fund received 30 per cent of Alberta's non-renewable resource royalties.
 During the early 1980s, the fund made loans to other provincial governments in Canada.
 Later the fund's money was used for capital infrastructure projects.

 To date, over $33 billion has been made available to fund Albertans' priorities, such as health care, education, infrastructure and social programs.
 The Fund is managed with the goal of maximizing long-term real returns at a prudent level of risk.
 Under the Alberta Heritage Savings Trust Fund Act, all income, less the amount required for inflation proofing, is used as revenue by the government.
 The Heritage Fund is a member of the International Forum of Sovereign Wealth Funds and is therefore signed up to the Santiago Principles on best practice in managing sovereign wealth funds.
-AIMCo works closely with Alberta Treasury Board and Finance to set long-term objectives for the Heritage Fund and implements these objectives through investments in a globally diversified mix of bonds, public and private equities, hedge funds, real estate and other real asset investments, such as infrastructure and timberland.